Loading

 5

-The enhanced for loop (also called the for-each loop) is used to iterate over arrays or collections without using an index.
-It makes code simpler and easier to read.
+The enhanced for loop (also known as the for-each loop) is used to iterate over arrays or collections without using an index variable.

 Output